 Acupuncture for Migraine and Headaches: Reasons it Works when Affordable

 Acupuncture for migraine, does it work?
-I tried acupuncture for my migraine and other issues.
-For years, I have heard about acupuncture for migraine but was hesitant.
+I tried acupuncture treatment for my migraine and other issues.
+For years, I have heard about acupuncture for migraine and acupuncture for headache relief but was hesitant.
 I get on average 75-90 shots a year to treat my chronic migraine and don’t love it.
 The thought of trying another doctor putting needles in me didn’t sound appealing.

 Acupuncture for Migraine